Tours, Attractions, and Things To Do in Istanbul

 During the Byzantine Empire, Constantinople prospered as a cultural and learning centre, and its Hagia Sophia cathedral was among the most splendid buildings in the world.
 However, in 1453, the city fell to the Ottoman Turks, who transformed it into the capital of their empire.

-Under the Ottoman rule, Istanbul saw a period of tremendous growth and prosperity.
+Under Ottoman rule, Istanbul saw a period of tremendous growth and prosperity.
 The city’s population augmented, and new mosques, palaces, citadels, and other structures were built.
 Istanbul also became a major centre of trade and commerce, connecting Europe and Asia.

 With the decline of the Ottoman Empire in the 19th century, Istanbul lost some of its former glory.
 Nevertheless, the city remained an important cultural and political centre.

-In 1923, the new parliament abated the Ottoman Empire and proclaimed the Republic of Turkey.
+In 1923, the new parliament abolished the Ottoman Empire and proclaimed the Republic of Turkey.
 Mustafa Kemal Atatürk, also named Mustafa Kemal Paşa (Pasha), is the founder and the first president of Turkey.
 He is considered a national hero.
-Ankara replaced Constantinople as its capital.
-The current name "Istanbul" came into being on March 28, 1930.
-The city continued to grow and advance in the subsequent years.

-What to Do in Istanbul?
+Things to Do in Istanbul

 Istanbul Museums

-As the former centre of power of the Byzantine and Ottoman empires, spanning a history of over 2,500 years, Istanbul’s streets unfold the enduring spirit.
-Museums inside the Topkapı Palace, the Blue Mosque, Hagia Sophia, and Basilica Cisterns reveal the history and culture of both periods and the great persons who left their legacy.
+As the former centre of power of the Byzantine and Ottoman empires, spanning a history of over 2,500 years, Istanbul’s streets unfold the enduring spirit that lies at the heart of Istanbul tourism.

 Those interested in Islamic art and history should head to the Turkish and Islamic Arts Museum (Türk ve İslam Eserleri Müzesi).
-This hidden gem contains the illuminated Qur'an, art pieces featuring the beard of the Prophet Muhammad, and several items from the Kaaba (al-Ka'ba al-Musharrafa), the holiest site in Islam located in Mecca.

 Scientific buffs will love the well-organised displays at the Istanbul Museum of the History of Science & Technology in Islam, dedicated to the Islamic contribution to science and technology.